motosir/skel-nvim/README.md

-    -- By default templates are to be placesd under ~/.config/nvim/skeleton/ -- but with projects, an addtional folder ~/.config/nvim/nvim/skeleton/project1/ -- is also searched, if the required template is found under project template folder -- it will attempt use that. if no project template file is found it will -- attempt find one under the root template folder. project1 = {
+    -- By default templates are to be placesd under ~/.config/nvim/skeleton/ -- but with projects, an addtional folder ~/.config/nvim/nvim/skeleton/project1/ -- is also searched, if the required template is found under project template folder -- it will use that.
+If no project template file is found it will -- attempt find one under the root template folder. project1 = {
-        -- `path` to project is a required for each project path = "absolute/path/to/my/project/"
+        -- `path` to project is a required for each project path = "absolute/path/to/my/project1/"

         -- we can override all configuration in here, i.e.
         -- different mappings